kiruthikraaj/FurnitureMagik/README.md

     </td>
     <td style="">
        <h1>Login Screen :</h1>
-       <p>The designed app fo the given requirement consit of login page as its first page.<br>
+       <p>The designed app for the given requirement consist of login page as its first page.<br>
-       the input is only mobile number and we can proceed only when the number is valid.<br>
+       The input is only mobile number and we can proceed only when the number is valid.<br>
        </p>
     </td>
 </tr>